mohammadhumzah/100-days-of-code-Humzah/log.md

 **Today's Progress**: Watched half a lecture based on file input output and use of keywords with, open and use of CSV files.

 **Thoughts**: Getting to the point where i need to decide what i want to do in life.
 Balancing both ChemE and programming is extremely difficult.

+### Day 26: May 4, Sunday

+**Today's Progress**: Completed 2 problems one based on counting the number of lines in code and other based on reading csv format and printing it using tabulate library.

+**Thoughts**: Disappointed wasted last 2,3 days due to lack of energy and laziness.
+Will make upcoming week productive